trizin/NFT-Marketplace-on-Avalanche/README.md

 First, we need to create an NFT token that will be displayed in our marketplace.

-Let's start with a simple ERC-721 token.
+Let's create a simple ERC-721 token.

 [NFT.sol](contracts/NFT.sol)